 Dawson joined Cerebra Health in July 2016.
 Prior to this he served as President and Chief Operating Officer of Medicure Inc., a US-hospital focused specialty pharmaceutical company.
 Dawson has also worked with Genesys Venture Inc., a life science business incubator, where he has supported several companies in business development, finance and product development activities.
 He has considerable experience serving on corporate and industry boards, including the Life Science Association of Manitoba (Chair).
 Dawson holds a Masters Degree in Economic Development from the University of Waterloo and a Bachelor of Arts from the University of Manitoba.

-Darren DeCock Director, Operations
+Darren DeCock Vice President, Operations

 Darren joined the team at Cerebra Health as the Director of Operations at the beginning of 2016.
 Darren comes with a wealth of experience having worked at RANA Respiratory Care Group for nine years.
 At RANA he was instrumental in the growth of their Manitoba Sleep Program, streamlining and expanding the business into new markets.
 Darren holds a B.A. from the University of Manitoba as well as a certificate in Applied Management and Leadership Development Specialization from the University of Manitoba.